piyaji recipe

 11. When the pakora is a bit cooked and lightly crispy, turn it over with a slotted spoon and continue to fry.

-12. With a spatula change the side of each piyaji carefully and fry them till they turn dark making sure are not over-fried.
+12. With a spatula change the side of each Piyaji carefully and fry them till they turn dark making sure are not over-fried.

 13. Fry the onion pakoda, till they look crisp and golden.